 See Analytics Tab Overview →Getting Started

 If you're already an AIO Terminal user, press key 8 (or click the Analytics tab) to open the Analytics panel.
-Select your symbol and interval β the data streams immediately.
+Each tab in AIO Terminal has a keyboard shortcut โ 1 for Long, 2 for Short, 4 for Close, 6 for TP/SL, 7 for Cancel, 8 for Analytics โ all remappable in Terminal Settings.
+Select your symbol and interval โ the data streams immediately.
 No additional setup required.

 If you're new to AIO Terminal: access is included free with any VIP plan.
 After subscribing, contact us on Telegram (@nguyenthl) to receive your terminal credentials.
 Setup takes approximately five minutes.